-In addition to the 11 counties that NEMCSA serves as a Community Action Agency from its central offices in Alpena, it also serves 11 other counties with some programming.
-Head Start, the largest program, covers 21 Michigan Counties.
+In addition to the 11 counties that NEMCSA serves from its central offices in Alpena, it also serves 11 other counties with some programming.
+Head Start, the largest program, covers 21 Michigan counties.
 The additional 10 counties outside of the basic area are in mid-Michigan and "The Thumb."
-The counties are Bay, Clare, Gladwin, Huron, Lapeer, Mecosta, Midland, Osceola, Sanilac and Tuscola.
-Our Early Childhood Services (Head Start, Early Head Start and the Great Start Readiness Program) comprise 53% of the budget.
-Because of the vast territory, NEMCSA operates a central Michigan Administrative Center in Bay City.
-NEMCSA is also the Region IX Area Agency on Aging and adds one additional county, Roscommon, for these services to mostly those 60 and older.
+The counties are Bay, Clare, Gladwin, Huron, Lapeer, Mecosta, Midland, Osceola, Sanilac, and Tuscola.
+Early Childhood Services (Head Start, Early Head Start and the Great Start Readiness Program) comprise 53% of the budget.
+Because of the vast territory, NEMCSA operates a central Michigan administrative center in Bay City.
+NEMCSA has the designation of the Region 9 Area Agency on Aging and adds one additional county, Roscommon.
+Its services are provided mainly to those 60 and older.
 Between Community Based Care and Aging Programs, this department has 30% of the budget.
-The complete budget breakdown is shown on page 15.
 NEMCSA has a presence in nearly every town in its service area and prides itself on being a part of the local community.

-NEMCSA has also grown its staffing along with its programs and budget.
+NEMCSA has grown its staffing along with its programs and budget.
 In 2019, there was a roster of over 725 full and part-time staff.
-They lived in 38 counties, had gross wages of \$17.4 million and benefits of \$7.4 million for a total of \$24,840,853.
+They lived in 38 counties, had gross wages of \$17.4 million and benefits of \$7.4 million for a total compensation of \$24,840,853.